 Chris draws on extensive experience to vigorously defend employers in lawsuits involving wage and hour issues, non-competition agreements and claims of harassment and discrimination on the basis of gender, race, age, and disability.
 She also represents employers before both the Equal Employment Opportunity Commission and the Department of Labor.

-In addition to her litigation experience, Ms. Keenan is routinely called upon to provide advice to employers regarding personnel policies, leave issues, and discipline and discharge matters.
-Ms. Keenan works closely with management and human resource representatives to ensure compliance with Title VII of the Civil Rights Act of 1964, the Family and Medical Leave Act, the Fair Labor Standards Act, and the Americans with Disabilities Act.
-Ms. Keenan has traveled across the country conducting training and workshops for management-level employees regarding critical human resource issues.
+To help prevent disputes from arising in the first place, Chris guides managers and human resources professionals on personnel policies, leave issues, Covid-19-related policies and protocols, and discipline and discharge matters.
+She works in tandem with employers to ensure they stay compliant with statutes and regulations including Title VII of the Civil Rights Act of 1964, the Family and Medical Leave Act, the Fair Labor Standards Act, and the Americans with Disabilities Act.
+Additionally, Chris travels the country conducting training and workshops for management-level employees regarding critical human resource issues.

 Chris’s keen legal acumen, ability to think creatively, and collaborative style earn her a great deal of trust from those she represents.
 Working hand-in-hand, she stays responsive to clients’ needs and mindful of their ultimate goals and preferred paths for attaining them, whether that’s an aggressive courtroom strategy, a cost-minimizing settlement, or something in between.
 At the same time, she provides upfront and candid assessments of each situation so clients never form unrealistic expectations.

 In litigation, Chris’s professional and engaging demeanor has gained her respect and credibility in the eyes of opposing counsel, judges, and juries alike.
 Clients benefit from her ability to connect with both judges and juries to effectively advocate on their behalf.
 Whether she’s providing training, discussing strategy, or preparing a witness to take the stand, Chris enjoys working one-on-one with her clients to help them meet their desired objectives.